FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Successfully connecting with a distressed seller early in the process will help establish a relationship and prevent missed deadlines down the road.

-Do You Need Money For Pre Foreclosure Wholesaling?
+Do You Need Money For Pre-Foreclosure Wholesaling?

 Vacant homes can signal an absentee owner situation.
 Signs of neglected maintenance may indicate a deeper issue and a distressed seller.

-Because you are ultimately wholesaling the property and assigning the purchase contract to a third party purchaser, you will not need significant funds to get started.
+Because you are ultimately wholesaling the property and assigning the purchase contract to a third-party purchaser, you will not need significant funds to get started.
 This makes this investing strategy a great starting point for new investors.

-Related: Probate Wholesaling - The Ultimate Guide
+Read Also: Probate Wholesaling: The Ultimate Guide

-How To Wholesale Pre Foreclosures?
-(5 Steps)
+How To Wholesale Pre-Foreclosures Step-By-Step

-1. Search For Properties
+1. Find Pre-Foreclosure Properties

 2. Contact Distressed Homeowners